Skip to content

 Demolishing a home

-Although demolishing a home is not a form of disposal, you will lose a transfer duty concession if you knock down the existing home before living there as your principal place of residence.
-Even if you eventually live on the property after rebuilding, you will not be able to keep any concession that you have claimed.
+If you knock down an existing residence before living there as your principal place of residence , you’ll lose your transfer duty concession.
+Even if you move in after rebuilding, you will not be able to keep any concession that you have claimed.

-If you have claimed the transfer duty concession (and the specified foreign retiree AFAD exemption, where applicable) but now don’t meet an eligibility requirement, you must notify us within 28 days by completing a notice for reassessment (Form D2.4).
+If you claimed a transfer duty concession (and the specified foreign retiree AFAD exemption, where applicable) but no longer qualify for all or part of the concession, you must notify us within 28 days by completing a notice for reassessment (Form D2.4).
 You can either:

-• complete and submit the form online advising us in Part F of your change in circumstances or if you claimed the specified foreign retiree AFAD exemption
+• submit the form online—tell us in Part F of your change in circumstances or if you claimed the specified foreign retiree additional foreign acquirer duty AFAD exemption

 • download the form to send by email or post.
 (Use this form if you are experiencing domestic or family violence.)